ziapeltagames/six-winters/docs/brainstorming/SYSTEMS.md

    * Flavor Text
    * Assets Available
    * Permanent Triggers
+   * Timers
+   * Achievements
    * Effects in Play
    * Art
-* Mission / Encounter Card Types
-   * Hand
-      * Asset, Resource, Secret, Favor, Condition
-   * Attachment
-      * Challenge, Condition, Environment
-   * Foe
-      * Guard, Undead, Beast, Diplomat, Magical
-   * Event
-   * Location
-      * Wilderness, Urban, Magical
-   * Artifact
-* Mission Cards (1-N)
+* Mission Cards
-   * The missions deck has 1-N cards in a specific ordering
+   * The missions deck has cards in a specific ordering
+   * They may be subdivided into a few different decks based on shorter goals
-   * Some mission cards may be marked S for cards starting in play
+   * Some mission cards may are marked S for cards starting in play
+      * Usually these are locations
-* Encounters (usually 12+ or 6+)
+* Encounters (usually 12 or so)
    * Types: Hand, Attachment, Event, Location, Artifact
    * Tags: Wilderness, Magic, Lair, Urban, Social, Dweomer, Foe, Guard, Obstacle, Environment, Asset, Resource, Secret, Favor
    * Triggers: "Completion", "On Entering Play", "Season End", "Return To Red Bank", "Lowest", "Solo", "Group"